yitao0603/ICNN-Darcy_Weisbach/README.md

 ## Requirements
 The code requires Python and the following packages:
+- matplotlib.pyplot
-- NumPy
+- numpy
 - pandas
+- torch
-- Matplotlib
+- torch.nn
 - scikit-learn
-- PyTorch

 Install the dependencies with: